faridmasjedi/Nomad_art_group/README.md

 bottom of each image and video, a link to delete the image or video.

 ### Team page
-* In the Team page, the user can see photes all the artists who works with Nomad Art Group, with their name, linked to each artist.
+* In the Team page, the user can see photos all the artists who works with Nomad Art Group, with their name, linked to each artist.

 ### Artist page